The Definitive Guide to Getting Divorced in Massachusetts

 You may represent yourselves.
 However, if you do not understand your agreement or later do not like its consequences, you may wish you at least sought out some legal advice.
 Depending on how your agreement is written, many items such as property division and support issues may be final and not later subject to change by the Court.
 If you have a change in your income or financial circumstances, you may find yourself unable to seek relief.

 Also, although it may seem like a good idea to “share the cost of a lawyer,” an attorney cannot represent both you and your husband.
-So, if you husband is proposing that he will hire a lawyer that you will pay for out of your joint funds, you must be aware that that attorney only represents your husband and not you and will not be giving you advice about whether any agreement you enter is in your best interests or not.
+So, if your husband is proposing that he will hire a lawyer that you will pay for out of your joint funds, you must be aware that that attorney only represents your husband and not you and will not be giving you advice about whether any agreement you enter is in your best interests or not.

-At minimum, if you represent yourself and come to an agreement with your husband, I recommend that you at least speak with an attorney who only represents you about your agreement to make sure that you understand its terms.
+At a minimum, if you represent yourself and come to an agreement with your husband, I recommend that you at least speak with an attorney who only represents you about your agreement to make sure that you understand its terms.

 I filed an uncontested divorce.
 It is amicable so all documents from both sides were filed together.
 Do I need to wait to be assigned a judge first, then contact the judge’s assistant?
 Is there some general calendar that I need to sign up for?
-Through researching I found that you must allow 5 days prior to the final hearing, but I could not find out where to go or who to contact?
+Through researching, I found that you must allow 5 days prior to the final hearing, but I could not find out where to go or who to contact?

-When you file an uncontested divorce, it includes several documents, including the Joint Petition for Divorce, Separation Agreement, Affidavits of Irretrievable Breakdown of the Marriage, the parties’ financial statements and parenting certificates.
+When you file an uncontested divorce, it includes several documents, including the Joint Petition for Divorce, Separation Agreement, Affidavits of Irretrievable Breakdown of the Marriage, the parties’ financial statements, and parenting certificates.
 It should also include a “Request for Hearing.”
 Even if it did not, however, once the Joint Petition and documents have been filed and docketed by the court clerk, your case would be assigned to a judge and an uncontested hearing scheduled based on that judge’s calendar.
-You should receive a “Notice of Trial” or notice of “Uncontested Hearing” from the Court indicating that date, time, and court where your uncontested hearing will be held.
-If you do not receive anything in a reasonable amount of time (a few weeks as some court clerk’s offices have a backlog), then you may call the clerk’s office, find out the name of the judge in your case and contact that judge’s assistant to find out if it has been scheduled or a date on which it may be heard.
+You should receive a “Notice of Trial” or notice of “Uncontested Hearing” from the Court indicating the date, time, and court where your uncontested hearing will be held.
+If you do not receive anything in a reasonable amount of time (a few weeks as some court clerk’s offices have a backlog), then you may call the clerk’s office, find out the name of the judge in your case, and contact that judge’s assistant to find out if it has been scheduled or a date on which it may be heard.